J-HangarSpace

 Flown for the last time on April 29, 2017, when ferried from Miho AB to adjacent Nagoya airport,

-this YS-11P has since taken pride of place at the Aichi Museum of Flight.
+this YS-11P has since taken pride of place in the Aichi Museum of Flight.

 (Photo: April 4, 2018)